BigPadre/Guitar-Modeling/README.md

 # TO DO:
 - Create central database for presets
 - Figure out how to have app that updates based on high level selections
+    - based on classes of objects that hold high level or geometry info for specfic aspects/parts
+    - high level info must be selected before geometry info
+    - possible update loop/persistence to allow for quick changes before/concurrently with fea module
 - Figure out how to save and or export high level selections
 - Figure out how to save and or export geometry level selections
 - Figure out how to pass info to FEA module